AccelerationConsortium/ac-microcourses/docs/course-content.md

 | 2. | 📓 Notebook assignment | 5 |
 | 3. | 🛠️ Mini project | 10 | -->

-These courses are integrated with coding exercises via GitHub Classroom, so you will need [a (free) GitHub account](https://github.com/join).
-Typical conventions for GitHub usernames are first initial, middle initial, last name (e.g., John H. Smith → `jhsmith`) or first name, last name (e.g., Jane M. Doe → `jane-doe`).
+These courses are integrated with coding exercises via GitHub Classroom, so you will need [a GitHub account](https://github.com/join) (naming convention: John H. Smith → `jhsmith` or Jane M. Doe → `jane-doe`).

 **👉 First Step**: Complete the [🔗 GitHub starter tutorial](https://github.com/AC-Classroom/github-starter-course) to familarize yourself with the assignment structure and keep everyone on the same page.